Anti-Bribery & Corruption — Module 1 of 4

 Propose a documented compromise

-Don't escalate to the board if David sends a written disclosure to Haldane's compliance team, both events are fully documented with a compliance review note, and David signs a written acknowledgement of the pre-approval policy.
-Creates a defensible paper trail without board-level alarm.
+Skip the board if David sends a written disclosure to Haldane, both events are documented with a compliance review note, and David signs an acknowledgement of the pre-approval policy.
+Defensible paper trail without board-level alarm.

 Your choice